Label-Free Explainability for Unsupervised Models: Feature Importance

-We now suggest an alternative approach: combining the importance scores for each component of $\f$ by weighting them with the associated class probability: $b_i(\f , \x) \equiv \sum_{j=1}^{d_y} f_j(\x) \cdot a_i(f_j , \x)$.
+We now suggest an alternative approach: combining the importance scores for each component of $\f$ by weighing them with the associated class probability: $b_i(\f , \x) \equiv \sum_{j=1}^{d_y} f_j(\x) \cdot a_i(f_j , \x)$.
 We note that, when a class probability $f_j(\x) \approx 1$ dominates, this reduces to the previous definition.
 However, when the class probabilities are balanced, this accounts for the contribution of each class.
 In the image classification context, this might be more appropriate than cherry-picking the saliency map of the appropriate class while disregarding the others~\cite{Rudin2019}.
 To the best of our knowledge, this approach has not been used in the literature.
 A likely reason for this is that this definition requires to compute $d_Y \cdot d_X$ importance scores per sample, which quickly becomes expensive as the number of classes grows.
-However, this limitation can easily be avoided when the importance scores are linear with respect to the black-box\footnote{Which is the case for most methods, including Shap.}.
+This limitation can easily be avoided when the importance scores are linear with respect to the black-box\footnote{Which is the case for most methods, including Shap.}.
 In this case, the weighted importance score can be rewritten as $b_i(\f , \x) = a_i (\sum_{j=1}^{d_Y} f_j(\x) \cdot f_j , \x )$.
-With this trick, we can compute the weighted importance score by only calling the auxiliary function $g_{\x}(\tilde{\x}) = \sum_{j=1}^{d_Y} f_j(\x) \cdot f_j(\tilde{\x})$.
-We will now use the same reasoning to generalize feature importance scores to the label-free setting.
+With this trick, we can compute the weighted importance score by only calling the auxiliary function $g_{\x}$ defined for all $\tilde{\x} \in \X$ as $g_{\x}(\tilde{\x}) = \sum_{j=1}^{d_Y} f_j(\x) \cdot f_j(\tilde{\x})$.
+We will now use a similar reasoning in the label-free setting.